TvanZ/IR2/README.md

       (1.)
 Are there any suggestions for moving through the hyperparameter space —— in particular, for the hidden size              parameter?
 <br>
 <br>
       (2.)
-Can you verify that our current implementation is correct?
+Can you verify that our current GAN implementation is correct?

 ### Paper